abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

     linkExactActiveClass:"text-yellow-500", // replacing the active class with this class
     ```

-  - also in the link you can set the active class for this link only (usually with the page logo in the navbar):
+  - also in the link you can set the active class for this link only using `exact-active-class="no-active"`, (usually with the page logo in the navbar):

     ```js
-    <router-link exact-active-class="no-active"></router-link>
+    <router-link to="/" exact-active-class="no-active"></router-link>
     ```

 - `<router-link></router-link>` acts like `<a>` in **css**